Regenerative

 Exotic or native species?

-Mango came from India, and papaya and cacao from Latin America.
-Many of the plants we today consider ‘native’, were once introduced from elsewhere.
-Dragon fruit (picture on the left) from Central America is one of the recent crops to be promoted in the Philippines.
-It is difficult to know how a new species fits into an ecosystem and often we do not see the good or ill effects until much later.
-It is a common misperception that foreign/exotic is better and that local/native is inferior.
-However, local species are often more resilient and better suited to the ecosystem and are too often neglected and undervalued.
+Dragon fruit (picture) from Central America is a recent crop to be promoted by national agencies in the Philippines.
+It is very difficult to know how a new species fits into an ecosystem and we may not see the effects until much later.
+Native species that are resilient and fit the ecosystem are too often undervalued.